PoojithaKammara/WaterQualityPrediction_AICTE/README.md

 In this project, we:

-Collected and preprocessed real-world water quality datasets Used supervised machine learning for multi-target regression Built a pipeline using MultiOutputRegressor with RandomForestRegressor Evaluated the model using appropriate regression metrics
+-Collected and preprocessed real-world water quality datasets.
+-Used supervised machine learning for multi-target regression -Built a pipeline using MultiOutputRegressor with RandomForestRegressor -Evaluated the model using appropriate regression metrics

 # Pollution Model link
 https://drive.google.com/file/d/1MwEeR7NsYpGmn4texsVYAQWWav4cP_04/view?usp=drive_link